 Some types of weeds are more difficult to remove, as some species can be more durable.
 We will learn more about the different weed types in just a bit.

 As much as we’d like to see a full weed removal for any lawn, complete eradication of grass weeds is near impossible.
 It is possible to lessen the number of existing weed plants and prevent their future seeding, spreading, and growth.

-Weeds tend to come back at certain times of the year, but there are several ways you can get rid of existing grass weeds and prevent future growth.
+Weeds tend to come back at certain times of the year, but there are several ways you can get rid of existing weeds and prevent future growth.
 Pulling weeds is a common summer pastime for many homeowners.
-When performing weed removal, the rule of thumb is to remove from the root, attacking the grass weed at the base.
+When performing weed removal, the rule of thumb is to remove it from the root, attacking the weed at the base.

 Here are some more weed removal tips and tricks to keep in mind next time you’re looking to clean up your yard: